glitchassassin/screeps-cartographer/README.md

 - Path to the closest of multiple targets
 - Fully configurable to fit your needs
 - Can trigger repathing when creeps are stuck
+- Can cache custom paths for road-building or reuse with Cartographer's `moveByPath`

 ## Roadmap